 Eligibility for USAA can be a little confusing, particularly considering the fact that the bank opened its deposit-only banking products to civilians from 2009 to 2013.
 As of right now, full membership is available to:

-- Retired service members who have served honorably
+- Veterans and retired service members who have served honorably

 If you are the child of a service member, your military parent will have to sign up for membership with USAA in order for you to be eligible for membership.